zchengchen/buffer-over-write-detection-by-AI/README.md

 ```Bash
 python3 gpt_for_patch.py --commit_index 165 --func ngx_http_validate_from
 ```
-### Run it for all commits and all suspicious functions.
+### Run it for all commits and all suspicious functions

 ## Result for finding CPV1 (induced by Commit 165)